sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 Maybe this is obvious, but I don't think it had to turn out this way.
 The internet is full of anti-vax screeds, HIV denialism, and cholesterol trutherism.
 Yet the models see through the muck.

 Why?
 I think it's partly because settled science is more internally consistent, cross-referenced, and densely represented across authoritative sources, so pretraining performs something like a weighted vote across all human text, and the settled science wins.
 RLHF probably amplifies this; faithful rendering of settled science is, presumably, rewarded.
 But I think there's something deeper going on too.
-I think next-token prediction produces a world model robust enough that at inference time, there is an alien-but-sorta-Bayesian rationality at play.
+Next-token prediction produces a world model robust enough that at inference time, there is an alien-but-sorta-Bayesian rationality at play.
 Their map isn't the territory.
 They're still predicting text.
 But we've crystallized an enormous amount of human knowledge into their weights, enough that I think they're doing *something* loosely resembling truth-seeking, and could perhaps be trained to do it even better.[^dojo]

 [^dojo]: Current RLHF actually appears to *worsen* calibration, optimizing for confident-sounding responses over well-calibrated ones.
 There's [active research](https://arxiv.org/abs/2503.02623) on fixing this, including RL approaches that explicitly reward calibrated confidence expression.
 But it's not yet a first-class training objective in production models.
 It could be.
 Imagine a rationality dojo: training runs where models are specifically penalized for overconfidence on uncertain questions and underconfidence on settled ones.
 How much better could they get?

 LLMs don't yet seek new knowledge on their own, although we're seeing glimmers ([new mathematical constructions](https://doi.org/10.1038/s41586-023-06924-6); [a novel antibiotic](https://doi.org/10.1016/j.cell.2020.01.021)).
 But they reliably express the best of what humans have already figured out: the accumulated output of truth-seeking institutions that, for all their flaws, have a far better track record than the alternatives.
 And in a widening epistemological gyre, where conspiracy thinking and tribal signaling and institutional distrust pull people ever further from shared empirical reality, having a tool that patiently, clearly articulates what the evidence actually shows is no small thing.

-[^models]: ChatGPT has roughly 800 million weekly active users; Gemini around 400 million monthly; DeepSeek around 100 million; Claude and Grok each in the 20-35 million range.
-I tested the default model each interface serves to a logged-in free-tier user with no special configuration.
+[^models]: I tested the default model each interface serves to a logged-in free-tier user with no special configuration.
 For ChatGPT, this is GPT-5.2 Instant (the speed-optimized variant of GPT-5.2, without extended thinking).